 If that wasn’t enough Scott also co-executive produced the Oscar® Award-Winning Good Will Hunting in his spare time.

 Wanting a change Scott decided to branch out and start directing himself.
 His 2018 directorial debut was a stand-out project!
 A box office hit, grossing about $512 million globally and the highest-grossing holiday film of all time.
 Dr. Seuss: The Grinch became the third screen adaptation of the 1957 Dr. Seuss book, How the Grinch Stole Christmas.

-I had ball talking shop with Scott.
-We discussed the genesis of the independent film movement as we know it today, dealing with studios, what was it like being in the Clerks hurricane and much more.
+I had a ball talking shop with Scott.
+We discussed the genesis of the independent film movement as we know it today, dealing with studios, what was it like being in the Clerks hurricane, and much more.